 The Company, through its wholly owned subsidiary, holds indirectly a 20% interest in Prospecting Licence 1440R (Navan/Tatestown), which is being explored under a Joint Venture agreement with Boliden Tara Mines DAC (80%), and which hosts part of the small Tatestown-Scallanstown zinc-lead mineral deposit, located adjacent to Boliden's large Tara zinc-lead mine at Navan, County Meath, about 50 km northwest of Dublin.
-During 2021, the Company incurred expenditures of €8,958 (2020 - €40,000) with respect to the licence.
+During 2022, the Company incurred expenditures of €6,667 (2021-€8,958, 2020 - €40,000) with respect to the licence.

 The Company, through its wholly owned subsidiary Minco Ireland Limited, has entered into a joint venture agreement with Boliden Tara Mines on PL 3373, at Kells near Navan, County Meath, contiguous to the west with PL 1440R.
-Under the terms of this agreement, the Company can earn a 75% joint venture interest through expenditures of €250,000 in staged programmes, by March 2024.
-During 2021, the Company incurred expenditures of €67,962 (2020 - €10,000) with respect to the licence.
-As at 31 December 2021, the Company had earned an undivided 50% joint venture interest in the Licence and has the right to increase its interest to 75% by the expenditure of a further €50,000 prior to 1st March, 2024.
-Boliden has the right of off-take to purchase or toll process all ore that may be produced from the license area.
+Under the terms of this agreement, the Company can earn a 75% joint venture interest through expenditures of $\leq 250,000$ in staged programmes, by March 2024.
+During 2021, the Company incurred expenditures of $\leq 67,962$ (2020 - $\leq 10,000$) with respect to the licence.
+As at 31 December 2022, the Company had earned an undivided 50% joint venture interest in the Licence and has the right to increase its interest to 75% by the expenditure of a further $\leq 50,000$ prior to 1st March, 2024.
+Boliden has the right of off-take to purchase or toll process all ore that may be produced from the licence area.

-The Company, through its wholly owned subsidiary Minco Ireland Limited, is participating in a joint venture agreement with Boliden on ten prospecting licences in the Slieve Dart area of County Galway.
-Minco Ireland can earn a 50% interest through expenditure of €385,000 in staged programmes, by 31 July 2022.
-As of 31 December 2021, Minco has incurred cumulative expenditures of €283,019 with respect to the licences and earned an undivided 40% joint venture interest in the licences.
-Boliden hold title to a further four licences contiguous to the north-east.
-Minco is contributing 50% of the exploration costs on these licences with the intention to apply for Ministerial approval to incorporate them into the Joint Venture.
-Boliden has the right of off-take to purchase or toll process on all ore that may be produced from the licence areas.
+The Company, through its wholly owned subsidiary Minco Ireland Limited, has entered into a joint venture agreement with Boliden Tara Mines on ten licences at Slieve Dart in County Galway.
+Minco had the right to earn a 50% interest through expenditure of €385,000 in staged programmes, by 31 December 2022.
+During 2022, the Company incurred expenditures of €152,000 with respect to these licences.
+As at 31 December 2022, the Company had completed cumulative expenditure of €435,000 and earned an undivided 50% joint venture interest in the Licence Area.
+Boliden has the right of off-take to purchase or toll process all ore that may be produced from the licence area.

 The Company, through its wholly owned subsidiary Minco Ireland Limited, holds two Prospecting Licenses, 1228 and 1229, in County Westmeath, Ireland.
-During 2021, the Company incurred expenditures of €33, 355 in undertaking a drill program on PL 1229, following the completion of which the licences were renewed for a further term of six years, with an expenditure requirement of €400,000.
+During 2021, the Company incurred expenditures of $\leq 33,355$ in undertaking a drill program on PL 1229, following the completion of which the licences were renewed for a further term of six years, with an expenditure requirement of $\leq 400,000$.